MXCzkEVM/moonchain-wallet/README.md

 1. Need to build a branch with the latest version number on appcenter.

-2. When finish the first step, go to `Distribute` menu's `Groups` submenu, and create a group for the public, it aims to everyone access to this group.
+2. When finish the first step, go to `Distribute` menu's `Groups` submenu, and create a group for the public, it aims to everyone to access to this group.

 3. Go to this public group, and at this time you can get group id from settings.